AdamDemirel/adamdemirel.com/content/happiness.md

 The main drawback of this is that we often [lack awareness](https://en.wikipedia.org/wiki/Introspection_illusion) into what makes us feel good and bad, and even if we know we don't usually crystallize in language which is helpful for deciding we want more or less of it.

+Even if you knew with certainty which happiness stories were accurate, and you replicated the behaviors of beliefs you viewed as happy - there is going to be another subset of people that don't have the same effect.
+Let's say that you admire and respect the Buddhists and ascetics and lead yourself to believe that what they say is true and that dedicating your life to meditation is the single behaviour which will make you happy, there is going to be a large part of that population which is still "working towards nirvana" and is still unhappy.

+This individuality and uniqueness of opinions and preferences is one of the big reasons we can't just base our lives on the opinions and advice of others, non-systematically.
+If we go about it systematically using the scientific method though, we might be able to give some rigor to the opinions of others.

 But again, obviously this is helpful as an imperfect but valuable tool and is also the final metric we use.
-Who cares what the research says if our individual exprience is the opposite?
+Who cares what the research says if our individual experience is the opposite?
 I agree, but what's useful is that science and happiness stories might provide us with ideas to self experiment with to get our own first-hand data.

 ---